Alkyd: Manufacture

 Alkyd resins may be classified as drying (including semi drying) and nondrying.
 Both types are typically produced from dicarboxylic acids or anhydrides, such as phthalic anhydride or maleic anhydride, and polyols, such as trimethylolpropane, glycerine, or pentaerythritol.
 Alkyds are a synthetic resin and used in items such as paints.
 They are not the same as resin derived from natural sources such as plants.

 For the drying resins, triglycerides are derived from polyunsaturated fatty acids (often derived from plant and vegetable oils, e.g. linseed oil).
 These drying alkyds are cured by the oxygen in air.
 The drying speed and the nature of the coatings depends on the amount and type of drying oil employed (more polyunsaturated oil means faster reaction in air) and presence of catalysts, the so-called oil drying agents.
 These catalysts are metal complexes that catalyze crosslinking of the unsaturated sites.
 Cobalt salts are particularly effective and widely used.
+Because of the alleged carcinogenicity of cobalt, some researchers are attempting to develop non-cobalt catalysts as replacements in alkyd coatings; none have been found yet that are as effective as cobalt.

 Alkyd resins are produced in two processes: the fatty acid process and the alcoholysis or monoglyceride process.
 Higher-quality, higher-performance alkyds are produced in the fatty acid process, in which the composition of the resulting resin may be more precisely controlled.
 In this process, an acid anhydride, a polyol and an unsaturated fatty acid are combined and cooked together until the product has achieved a predetermined level of viscosity.
 Pentaerythritol based alkyds are made this way.
 More economical alkyd resins are produced from the alcoholysis or glyceride process, in which end-product quality control is not as paramount.
 In this process, raw vegetable oil, high in unsaturated component, is combined with additional polyol and heated to cause transesterification of the triglycerides into a mixture of mono- and diglyceride oils.
 Soybean oil is often used.
 Acid anhydride is added to the resulting mixture to build the molecular weight of the resin into roughly the same product as with the fatty acid process.
 However, the alcoholysis process produces a more randomly oriented structure.
 To remove the water produced as a by-product and to increase the reaction rate, surplus phthalic anhydride is added.
 Water is thus removed with the unreacted acid by heating the bulk to a specific temperature.
 The reaction is not as controllable as would be desired, so a new process was introduced in which xylene is added to produce an azeotrope with the water.
 This gives greater control at a lower temperature and also produces resins at a lower viscosity, useful in making high-solids paints.
 This is known as the AZO process.
 In both cases, the resulting product is a polyester resin to which pendant drying oil groups are attached.
 At the conclusion of each process the resin is purified, diluted in solvent and sold to paint and varnish makers.